Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

               </input>
 ```

-A method called *forinputChangeHandler*(e) is created, that will accept an input which will have the information of entered form input field value in this case the input text value.
+A method called *forinputChangeHandler*(e) is created.
+It will accept an input which will have the information of entered form input field value in this case the input text value.
 It will have a *setState()* method that will update the value of form text input value to the **State Object** .

 ```